Why Your Video Marketing Isn’t Working: 5 Pitfalls To Avoid

 If your video marketing isn’t yielding the results you want, it’s obvious adjustments are needed.
 But to make sure your changes are leading you in the right direction, there needs to be some kind of evidence-backed strategy in place.

 This is where tracking video analytics comes into play.
-By tracking analytics and analysing the results, you can ensure that when you do go about making changes, you have the right strategy on hand.
+By tracking analytics and analyzing the results, you can ensure that when you do go about making changes, you have the right strategy on hand.

 Here are some data-driven video marketing metrics worth keeping in mind: